 After you take your scooter for a rainy ride, make sure you clean it thoroughly and dry it properly.

 An e-scooter calls for a few minutes of maintenance.
-Paying some attention to cleaning and drying it after a wet ride can increase the longevity of your scooter to great extent.
+Paying some attention to cleaning and drying it after a wet ride can increase the longevity of your scooter to a great extent.

 You can use a dry rag to properly dry up all the components and reachable surfaces of your scooter.
 Once you are done with the cleaning, store your electric scooter in a less humid spot to allow the interior to dry up.